This topic is very important from a PMP and PMI-RMP exam point of view. You may see a few questions on your PMP or PMI-RMP exam regarding this topic.

 Group mentality is different than individual mentality.
 The risk attitude of a group of stakeholders might be different than the stakeholders individually.

-Risk attitude helps you prioritize and rank the risks, and this is a very important step in developing a risk management plan.
+Risk attitude helps you prioritize and rank the risks.
+This is a crucial step in developing a risk management plan.
 A risk management plan depends on the risk attitude of your stakeholders and organization.

 If your stakeholders are risk averse or risk tolerant, you will get a fewer number of risks with less priority.
 However, if the stakeholders are risk seekers you will get a lot of risks with high priority.
 It will be your responsibility to make a fine balance between these two extremes and behave as a risk neutral person.

-This was all about the risk attitude of stakeholders, and here is where this blog post ends.
+This is where this blog post ends.
 If you have something to share, please share it through the comments section.